 I typically serve this roasted ginger turmeric chicken on a bed of quinoa and baby spinach leaves.
 The recipe serves our small family of 4 for dinner.
 I have been known to double the recipe (two roasting pans worth) for nights when the boys are particularly hungry or when we want leftovers for lunch later in the week.

-- 6 chicken thighs (boneless, skinless, about 1.5 lbs) marinaded in ginger turmeric marinade
+- 6 ginger turmeric marinaded chicken thighs boneless, skinless, about 1.5 lbs

 - 1 tablespoon olive oil

 - 1 red bell pepper* diced